CitrineInformatics/citrine-python/README.md

 # Getting Started
 `citrine-python` is the Python library for the Citrine Platform.
-To get started, first install `citrine-python`:
+To get started, install `citrine-python`:

 ```bash
 pip install citrine